jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 The Wacom digitizer that is embedded in the Tablet PCs can be a serial or USB tablet.
-The USB Tablet PCs follow the same configuration steps as the other Wacom USB tablets.
+The USB Tablet PCs follow the same configuration steps as the other Wacom [USB tablets](/wiki/Linuxwacom_HOWTO#The_USB_Kernel_Driver "wikilink").
 This page is dedicated to serial Tablet PCs.

-The embedded serial Wacom digitizers utilitizes a special protocol IV, ISDV4.
+The embedded serial Wacom digitizers utilizes a special protocol IV, ISDV4.
 Similar to the conventional serial tablets, serial tablet PCs use a serial controller (UART).
 But, on older Linux kernels, they are not set to a logical serial port.
 They are effectively serial devices, but